 Sheeting linen is a thick, broad fabric.
 This fabric may be used for both bed linen sheets and garments.
 It looks great in dresses, coats, and other linen apparel.

-The thread count of sheeting linen is often higher than that of other types of linen fabric.
+The thread count of sheeting linen is often higher than that of other linen types.
 To be used in the production of sheets, this sort of linen is intended to be heavy and broad.
 It has a thicker feel to the touch and is frequently used to make bed linens.

 Due to its smooth, soft surface, tight weave, and lack of roughness, sheeting linen is also frequently used to make linen clothing.
 If you want to reap the advantages of wearing linen clothes, you may use this material for dresses, suits, and other apparel.